maxit1992/MIA_RL1/tp1/README.md

 ## Description

-In this TP, students are required to solve a problem using Monte Carlo.
-My implementation is based on Tic Tac Toe game.
+In this TP, students are required to solve a problem using any of the RL algorithms studied in class, more details on [document](resources/enunciado.pdf).
+In my solution, I've solved a Tic Tac Toe game bot using both Monte Carlo ES and Q-Learning, and then I've compared the results.
+A [report](resources/TP1_RL1_Maximiliano_Torti.pdf) with the analysis and conclusions of the work done is available.

 ## Requirements